valkyaha/valkyaha/README.md

 <p>Hi I'm Miguel Ángel, a developer who likes to learn a lot, also like games in all ways.

 I've been coding for almost 10 years now, started very young, at 12 with some markup languages as HTM+CSS, then moved to C and Java.
-I'd like to play gamnes, archery, music and of course programming.
+I'd like to play games, archery, music and of course programming.

 </p>